 - Cut the butter into 1 tablespoon pats and lay it on top of the roast.

-- The roast can be shredded right in the pot or removed and shredded in a bowl with pot liquid to taste.
+- The chuck roast can be shredded right in the pot or removed and shredded in a bowl with pot liquid to taste.
 Enjoy!

 Rob says